zhanglab/psamm/docs/commands.rst

 By default, this performs a standard FBA and the result is output as tab-separated values with the reaction ID, the reaction flux and the reaction equation.
-If the parameter ``--loop-removal`` is given, the flux of the internal reactions is further constrained to remove internal loops [Schilling00]_.
+If the parameter ``--loop-removal`` is given, the fluxes of the internal reactions are further constrained to remove internal loops [Schilling00]_.
 Loop removal is more time-consuming and under normal circumstances the biomass reaction flux will *not* change in response to the loop removal (only internal reaction fluxes may change).
 The ``--loop-removal``